-- To enable students to understand the biological aspects of reproduction - To consider the advantages and disadvantages of various methods of family planning in terms of personal preference and their social and moral implications - To recognise and be able to discuss sensitive and controversial issues such as conception, virginity, birth, child-rearing, abortion, sexually transmitted diseases and technological developments which involve consideration of attitudes, values, beliefs and morality - To make students aware of the range of sexual attitudes and behaviour in present day society and recognise the importance of personal choice in managing relationships so that they do not present risks to health and personal safety - To make students aware that feeling positive about sexuality and sexual activity is important in relationships and that people have the right not to be sexually active - To understand the changing nature of sexuality over time and its impact on lifestyles, e.g. the menopause - To recognise that parenthood is a matter of choice - To critically analyse moral values and explore those held by different cultures and groups - To understand the concept of stereotyping and to discuss issues such as sexual harassment in terms of their effects on individuals - To understand aspects of legislation relating to sexual behaviour, gender and equal opportunities and to make aware the availability of statutory and voluntary organisations which offer support in human relationships

-• To understand that relationships exist between same sex as well as different sex partners and to develop a tolerance and maturity of attitude towards such relationships.
+- To enable students to understand the biological aspects of reproduction - To enable students to know how to develop healthy, nurturing relationships of all kinds, not just intimate relationships. - To consider the advantages and disadvantages of various methods of family planning in terms of personal preference and their social and moral implications - To recognise and be able to discuss sensitive and controversial issues such as conception, virginity, birth, child-rearing, abortion, sexual health and technological developments which involve consideration of attitudes, values, beliefs and morality. - To make students aware of the range of sexual attitudes and behaviour in present day society and recognise the importance of personal choice in managing relationships so that they do not present risks to health and personal safety. - To make students aware that feeling positive about sexuality and sexual activity is important in relationships and that people have the right not to be sexually active. - To understand the changing nature of sexuality over time and its impact on lifestyles, e.g. the menopause - To recognise that parenthood is a matter of choice. - To make sudents aware about different sexual orientations and gender identity. - To critically analyse moral values and explore those held by different cultures and groups - To understand the concept of stereotyping and to discuss issues such as sexual harassment in terms of their effects on individuals - To understand aspects of legislation relating to sexual behaviour, gender and equal opportunities and to make aware the availability of statutory and voluntary organisations which offer support in human relationships - To recognise sexual violence and sexual harassment. - To understand that relationships exist between same sex as well as different sex partners and to develop a tolerance and maturity of attitude towards such relationships.